deepset-ai/haystack-home/README.md

 # Haystack Home

 Haystack Home is built using [Hugo](https://github.com/gohugoio/hugo), a static website generator written in Go.

 ## Contribute

 1. Install Hugo using the [appropriate installation method](https://gohugo.io/getting-started/installing/) for your OS
-2. Clone the project locally, and install dependencies by running `npm install`
+2. Clone the project locally, and install dependencies by running `./build.sh`
 3. Add or edit any content in the /content directory
 4. Start a local Hugo server (with drafts enabled) by running `hugo server -D`
 5. Visit http://localhost:1313/ in your browser to preview any changes made